sjswitzer/SchemeJS/notes.md

 It proved difficult to keep JavaScript objects from sneeking into the SchemeJS environment so I invited them in as first'class.
 SchemeJS is fully Scheme _and_ fully JavaScript.
-It even has notations fof JavaScript Array and Bbject literals.
-Every JavaScript operator and global symbol is available in SchemeJS.
+It even has notations fof JavaScript Array and Object literals.
+Every JavaScript operator and global symbol is available and usable in SchemeJS.
 Cons cells are JavaScript-iterables but internally I generally avoid iterating them because "while (isCons(obj)) ..." is a lot faster.
 But you _can_ iterate over them using "for (let obj of list) ...".
 SchemeJS does _not_ see iterables as Cons cells by default.
 That would be too slow.